jjasonclark/jjasonclark.com/_posts/2012-03-21-install_cloudstack_3.0.0_on_ubuntu_10.04_server.markdown

 permalink: /install_cloudstack_3.0.0_on_ubuntu_10.04_server
 ---

-# Install Cloudstack 3.0.0 on Ubuntu 10.04 Server

 [Cloudstack 3.0.0](https://sourceforge.net/projects/cloudstack/files/CloudStack%20Acton/3.0.0/) was release on [Febrary 28<sup>th</sup> 2012](http://www.cloudstack.org/blog/117-cloudstack-acton-released.html).
 At the time I was trying to install version 2.2 on a VM.
 I was having a lot of trouble so seeing a new version was wonderful.
 The following is what I had to do in order to get the system setup.
 Hopfully this post will help you get Cloudstack running in your environment.

 ## Setup procedures